-Visual and Performing Art Music: Band and Choral Music Performing Arts: Dance and Theatre Visual Arts All 6th and 7th-grade Art courses are quarter-long courses.
-All 8th grade Art courses are semester-long courses.
-6th Grade: Beginning Woodwinds and Percussion Beginning Brass and Percussion Band Ensemble Choral Music 7th Grade: Woodwinds and Percussion Brass and Percussion Band Ensemble Choral Music 8th Grade: Band Ensemble Choral Music 6th Grade: Dance Drama: Theatre History 7th Grade: Dance Drama: Improvisation Musical Theatre 8th Grade: Dance Drama Musical Theatre 6th Grade: Visual Art 7th Grade: Visual Art 8th Grade: Visual Art Exploration of Visual and Media Arts Must take: Beginning Woodwinds/ Brass/Percussion and Band Ensemble Plus two of the following: Choral Music, Dance, Drama, Visual Art, Foundations of Academic Success (Interdisciplinary course) Or Must take: Choral Music Plus three other courses from the following: Choral Music, Dance, Drama, Visual Art, Foundations of Academic Success (Interdisciplinary course) 7th Grade: Must take: Woodwinds/ Brass/ Percussion and Band Ensemble Plus two different courses from the following: Choral Music, Dance, Drama, Musical Theatre, or Visual Art Or Must take one of the following: Choral Music Musical Theatre Plus three different courses from the following: Choral Music, Dance, Drama, Musical Theatre Plus three different courses from the following: Choral Music, Dance, Drama, Musical Theatre, or Visual Art (courses from this category may be taken for only one quarter in 7th grade) 8th Grade: Must take 2 semesters of Music, Performing Art, or Visual Art classes.
-It is recommended that Band Ensemble be taken for two semesters.
-All other art courses may only be taken for one semester each.
+Music: Band and Performing Arts: Dance Visual Arts All 6th and 7th-grade Art courses are quarter-long courses.

+Choral Music and Theatre , 10000 1 1710 All 8th grade Art courses are semester-long courses.

+6th Grade: 6th Grade: 6th Grade: 6th Grade:

+Band Dance Visual Art Must take:

+Choral Music History Band for a semester or year.

+Introduction to -101 -101 If taking for a semester, must also take two

+Popular Music 7th Grade: 7th Grade: of the following: Choral Music (may be

+-101 Dance Visual Art taken twice), Dance, Introduction to

+7th Grade: Musical Theatre 0.1.6.
+1 Popular Music, Visual Art, Foundations of

+Band 0.1.6.1 8th Grade: Academic Success (Interdisciplinary course

+Choral Music 8th Grade: Visual Art Or Maria I

+Introduction to Dance Exploration of Visual Must take:

+Popular Music Musical Theatre and Media Arts • Choral Music

+0.1.6.
+1 Plus three different courses from the

+8th Grade: following: Choral Music, Dance,

+Band Ensemble Introduction to Popular Music, Visual Art, Foundations of Academic Success

+Choral Music

+Introduction to (Interdisciplinary course)

+Popular Music 7th Grade:

+Must take:

+Band for a semester or year.

+If taking for a semester, must also take

+two of the following: Choral Music (may

+be taken twice), Dance, Introduction to

+Popular Music, Visual Art, Foundations of

+Academic Success (Interdisciplinary

+course)

+Or

+Must take one of the following:

+Choral Music

+Musical Theatre

+Plus three different courses from the

+following: Choral Music (may be taken

+twice), Dance, Introduction to Popular

+Music, Musical Theatre, or Visual Art

+8th Grade:

+Must take 2 semesters of Music, Performing

+Art, or Visual Art classes.
+It is recommended

+that Band be taken for two semesters.
+Choral

+Music may also be taken for two semesters.

+All other art courses may only be taken for

+one semester each.